sanjiva/LSFLK.github.io/team/volunteers.md

 ---
 layout: page
-permalink: /team/fellows/
+permalink: /team/volinteers/
 ---

-# Our fellows
+# Our volunteers

-Code makes the world go around and our engineers are the ones who do the magic.
-Note that LSF offers short term fellowships for engineers and as such everyone has the same job title of Software Engineering Fellow.
+Volunteers are key to making it possible for us to build large scale software with small teams.
+Thank you to those who make it possible to do this!

 <table>
-    {% for engineer in site.data.fellows %}
+    {% for volunteer in site.data.volunteers %}
-        {% assign person = engineer[1] %}
+        {% assign person = volunteer[1] %}
         <tr>
             <td width="20%" style="vertical-align: top;">
                 <img src="{{ site.baseurl }}/{{ person.image }} " width="100%">